noelalfonsomiranda/js-obj-arr-fn-techniques/README.md

 promise.then((a) => a).then((b) => b).catch((e) => e).finally(() => 'executed')

 Promise Methods:
-all([iterable])	Waits for all promises to be resolved or any one to be rejected allSettled([iterable])	Waits until all promises are either resolved or rejected any([iterable])	Returns the promise value as soon as any one of the promises is fulfilled race([iterable])	Wait until any of the promises is resolved or rejected reject(reason)	Returns a new Promise object that is rejected for the given reason
+all([iterable])	Waits for all promises to be resolved or any one to be rejected. will reject immediately upon any of the input promises rejecting. allSettled([iterable]) will wait for all input promises to complete, regardless of whether or not one rejects any([iterable])	Returns the promise value as soon as any one of the promises is fulfilled race([iterable])	Wait until any of the promises is resolved or rejected reject(reason)	Returns a new Promise object that is rejected for the given reason